Skip to content

 /**

-* scene heading.
-Returns the scene name, or a diagnostic string if
+* backward to find the scene heading.
+Returns the scene name or a

 */